 Website auditing is very important.
 It mainly refers to the qualitative analysis of information assets on a website; that is, the assessment of content and its relationship to surrounding information assets within specified website content analysis parameters.

-We, at iNFOTYKE, like to make the client’s work easier hence we decided to make a checklist which would help you decide whether your website is exactly the way it should be or not.
+We, at iNFOTYKE, like to make the client’s work easier hence we decided to make a checklist that would help you decide whether your website is exactly the way it should be or not.

 First things first, remember the following key points when you go through the blog:

 - Never ever doubt the power of the internet

 - Realize that internet marketing success can’t be achieved overnight

 - Keep yourself updated and stay focused on current trends

 - Carefully review your own website so you understand what might be wrong and what can be fixed